 Dr. Artour Rakhimov, an Alternative Health Educator and Author, says that a simple breathing exercise can help eliminate the cause of leg cramps related to breathing.

 How?
-Higher CO2 levels decrease or normalize to high excitability of neurons in nerves and muscles.
-This restores normal transmission of nerve signals in the muscles.
-Whereas, increased CO2 improves perfusion and O2 transport to the legs affected by night cramps.
+Higher CO2 levels decrease or normalize to the high excitability of neurons in nerves and muscles.
+This restores the normal transmission of nerve signals in the muscles.
+Whereas increased CO2 improves perfusion and O2 transport to the legs affected by night cramps.